 Allergens

-The 14 allergens include nuts, peanuts, egg, milk, cereals containing gluten, soya, celery, sesame, crustaceans, fish, mustard, molluscs, lupin and sulphur dioxide/sulphites.
+nuts, peanuts, eggs, milk, cereals with gluten, soya, celery, sesame, crustaceans (like crab or prawns), fish, mustard, molluscs (like mussels), lupin and sulphur dioxide/sulphites.

 Natashas Law

-Natasha’s Law is a new allergen labelling law that came into force in October 2021 and affects prepacked for direct sale (PPDS) foods in Northern Ireland.
+Natasha’s Law is a new allergen labelling law that came into force in October 2021.
+It applies to prepacked food made and packed on the same place it is sold (called PPDS food) in Northern Ireland.

 Safefood has produced a series of videos in conjunction with Antrim and Newtownabbey Borough Council and the Food Standards Agency Northern Ireland.
 To access the videos, click on the links below: